Quinoa is not a grain. Technically, it’s a chenopod, related to beets, spinach, and the ever-delicious tumbleweed.

 - ½ c. sunflower seeds, ground finely in food processor

-- ½ c. almonds, ground finely in food processor
+- ½ c. almonds (use the code STEWARDSHIP for 10% off at that site!), ground finely in food processor

 - ¼ c. dried apricots, chopped into small pieces